 For the 2,500 years following the rise of the pharaohs, Egypt was ruled by a succession of dynasties, a series of rulers usually sharing part of the same family.
 Ancient Egyptian history saw the rule of 31 dynasties.
-Dynastic succession could sometimes be brutal and violent, and whenever one ruler’s death ended a dynasty it was not always clear who the next ruler should be.
+Dynastic succession could sometimes be brutal and violent, and whenever one ruler’s death ended a dynasty, it was not always clear who the next ruler should be.

-The Dynastic pattern was not broken when the Persian Achaemenid Empire conquered Egypt during the 26th dynasty in 525 BCE.
-Egypt even briefly regained independence in 401 BCE under the Pharaoh Amyrtaeus, but it was reconquered by the Persians in 343 BCE.
+The dynastic pattern was not broken when the Persian Achaemenid Empire conquered Egypt during the 26th dynasty in 525 BCE.
+Egypt even briefly regained independence in 401 BCE under Pharaoh Amyrtaeus, but it was reconquered by the Persians in 343 BCE.
 Greeks led by Alexander the Great conquered Egypt in 332 BCE, an event that marked not only the end of the Late Period but also the end of Egypt’s dynastic rule.
-It did not mark the end of conquests by foreign powers though, and Egypt was conquered again by the Romans under Caesar Augustus in 30 BCE and the Persian Sassanids in 619 CE.
+It did not mark the end of conquests by foreign powers though, and Egypt was conquered again by the Romans under Caesar Augustus in 30 BCE and by the Persian Sassanids in 619 CE.

 INTERNATIONAL & REGIONAL ISSUES